-This was one of my most requested recipes, and I’m happy to share the healthy version that I think I actually prefer to the processed version, though it has been so long, I don’t completely remember how that one tasted.
+This was one of my most requested recipes, and I’m happy to share the healthy version.
+I think I actually prefer this one to the processed version, though it has been so long, I don’t completely remember how that one tasted.
 Either way, this one is good!
 It is also free of mystery ingredients!

 It is a little time intensive to make, but is worth the effort.
 It can be made ahead and re-heated to make prep-time faster on Thanksgiving.

 A Faster Option:

 Since originally writing this recipe, I discovered an easier way to make cream of mushroom soup at home and it reduces the time needed to make this recipe.
 If you opt for this version, just use the homemade cream of mushroom soup in place of the canned versions in whatever recipe you use (though no need to dilute half and half with water like the canned versions).